 While you will receive email reminders, the course is self-paced.
 You should plan to complete one experiment each week, and to respond to the weekly lab assignment about that experiment on Blackboard.
 You may do the work at any time during the week, and you may return to Blackboard's Assignment section to modify your answers until it is finally submitted for our review.
-Weekly work is always due by Monday midnight of the following week.
+Weekly work is usually due by Monday midnight of the following week.

 Although the initial scoring of most questions is done in part automatically, there are some that require you to write an answer which we will read and evaluate.
 Consequently, there will be a delay after you submit your work before we can provide an assessment.
 If we see an issue about what you have submitted, we may advise changes that would improve your score.
 Our purpose is to help you learn and understand by observation and reason, not to hear an echo of a precisely "correct" textbook answer.
-You will have an opportunity during the week after the score is posted to submit a revision.
+You will have an opportunity after the score is posted to submit a revision.
 Current assignments and those which remain open for followup work will appear on Blackboard under "Assignments".

-This is very important - to complete the course and receive a passing grade, you must participate in the online course content weekly, participate in the discussion forum, and submit your work on Blackboard's Assignments for our assessment.
-Given that, we will average all of your work and final course letter grades are approximately A (90 to 100); B (80 to 89); C (70 to 79); and D (60 to 69).
+This is very important - to receive a passing grade, you must participate in the online lab course content weekly, use the discussion forum, and submit your work on Blackboard's Assignments for our assessment.
+Given that, the average of lab assignments, counting the missed ones as zero, determines the letter grade with A (90 to 100); B (80 to 89); C (70 to 79); and D (60 to 69).
 We use +/- grades within 2 points of the cuts for the letter grades.
 For example, 85 would be "B", while 82 would be "B-" and 88 would be "B+".